Cambridge-ICCS/cambridge-iccs.github.io/summerschool-programme.md

 <a href="summerschool.html">Back to Summer School main site</a>

+# Tentative schedule

-At any point during the week, you can book in a session with one of the RSE teams for advice, or to discuss ongoing projects.
+During the week, you can book in a session with one of the RSE teams for advice, or to discuss ongoing projects.

 ## Monday 19th September